How to choose a Coach?

 How does he understand and define coaching and do you accept it as a client? "

-"For me, it would be a combination of 3 qualities: humility, curiosity and kindness.
-Humility allows us to look at our experiences, values and opinions from a certain perspective.
+"For me, it would be a combination of 3 qualities: humility, curiosity, and kindness.
+Humility allows us to look at our experiences, values, and opinions from a certain perspective.
 Curiosity allows us to explore issues together and in a creative way.
 Kindness is caring - about ourselves and each other. "

-Sir John Whitmore, a late coach with many years of practice, father of business coaching, co-founder of ICF and EMCC, author of the "bible of business coaching" Coaching for Performance tells about it like this:
+Sir John Whitmore, a late coach with many years of practice, father of business coaching, co-founder of ICF and EMCC, and author of the "bible of business coaching" Coaching for Performance tells about it like this:

 "“ Whether we coach, advise, counsel, facilitate, or mentor, the effectiveness of what we do depends in large measure on our beliefs about human potential.
 The expressions “to get the best out of someone” and “your hidden potential” imply that more lies within the person waiting to be released. (...)
 As with any new skill, attitude, style, or belief, adopting a coaching ethos requires commitment, practice, and some time before it flows naturally and its effectiveness is optimized. "